MetaSUB/metasub_utils/README.rst

 - Metadata provides access to the MetaSUB Metadata
 - Metagenscope is a set of utilites to upload data to metagenscope
 - Wasabi uploads and downloads data from Wasabi Hot Storage, an s3 clone
-- Zurich uplaods and downloads data from the Zurich Eth MetaSUB SFTP server
+- Zurich uploads and downloads data from the Zurich Eth MetaSUB SFTP server

 Installation